Social Icons

 Directed by Stephen Chow

-The movie starts with an introduction to a disgraced soccer hero Fung, who allowed his greed and fame get into this head that he made an enemy of the wrong kind.
-Now he is working for someone who once idolized him.
-Series of events led to him losing his job and he met Sing a Shaolin Kung Fu master, who was asking him to come enroll for Kung Fu training.
+The movie starts with an introduction to a disgraced soccer hero, Fung, who allowed his greed and fame to get into his head and made an enemy of the wrong kind.
+Now, he's working for someone who once idolized him.
+A series of events leads to him losing his job, and he meets Sing, a Shaolin Kung Fu master, who asks him to come enroll for Kung Fu training.
+Sing is an out-of-work man living on the streets, so his marketing for Kung Fu training doesn't go down well with Fung.

-If I am going to base this paragraph on how this movie made me feel back then, I will say Stephen Chow deserves all the accolades he got for this movie’s production.
-Hey! he wrote, starred and directed the movie.
+Watching it again just helped me get a nice rest and took me longer to watch the entire movie because I had to skip back to where I recall stopping.
+If I were to base this paragraph on how this movie made me feel back then, I would say Stephen Chow deserves all the accolades he got for the movie’s production.
+Hey, he wrote, starred in, and directed the movie.

 0 comments: